bavarianstance/hw6-giftastic/README.md

 * ES6 syntax caused errors when combined with jQuery ES5 syntax, reverted.
 * Added edge case to prevent adding of blank tags
 * Added edge case to prevent adding of duplicate tags
-* Added offset to API call with random integer to randomize search results
+* Added offset to API call with random integer to randomize search results (removed as it was causing CORS Access Control error intermittently)